 - Special tools designed for extracting tees must be used (Tee Extractor Set).

 - The end of the pipe forming the new branch must be prevented from penetrating into the flow of the existing pipe.

 - The new joint has to be brazed or silver soldered.
 Soft solder is not permitted.

 Hand Formed Extracted Tee

 Extracting a tee was common place in the past when labor was often cheaper than purchasing expensive manufactured copper tee fittings.
-In those days; pulling a tee involved cutting a small hole, repeatedly heating the pipe to anneal the copper and slowly forming the tee with a couple simple hand tools.
-An older friend I worked with demonstrated the process seen below.
+In those days, pulling a tee involved cutting a small hole, repeatedly heating the pipe to anneal the copper and slowly forming the tee with a couple of simple hand tools.
+An older friend and I worked with and demonstrated the process, seen below.
 Thanks Marc!

 Power Tool for Extracting Tees

 T-Drill makes a handy tool set that really speeds up the process.
-It uses a special drill bit that once it pierces the pipe it extends out arms from the bit and when retracted will form a perfect tee.
-It also comes with a tool to form the branch end and dimple the pipe to prevent it from penetrating to far into the pipe.
+It uses a special drill bit that pierces the pipe, and pulls the cup out into the exact diameter needed for a similar size pipe.
+It also comes with a tool to form the branch end, and dimple the pipe to prevent it from penetrating too far into the pipe.